felipemarinho97/dev-spaces/README.md

 This is a CLI to help creating on-demand development spaces using EC2 Spot Intances.

-Currently, the followind commands are availble:
+Currently, the following commands are availble:
 * start
 * stop
 * status